 Though views at the summit are plentiful, crowds of people are often plentiful as well.
-There’s an alternate route to the top via gondola, and the large interpretive center also houses a snack bar that offers popcorn and a frozen candy bars.
+There’s an alternate route to the top via gondola, and the large interpretive center also houses a snack bar that offers popcorn and frozen candy bars.
 (Our by-far favorite times to visit the summit are at sunrise and sunset when the views are simply incredible, and the crowds have usually thinned.)

 After soaking in the sublime views, the hike departs the summit, seeking solitude.
 The hike retraces the Walk-Up Trail, descending the mountain to the Cherokee Trail.

 The hike reaches the Cherokee trailhead at 1.85 miles, hanging a left to hike the Cherokee Trail southbound, following its white trail blazes.
 The trail hugs the mountain’s lower elevations, crossing through sparse pine forest and wide-open, sun-drenched, rocky landscapes peppered with wind-blown wildflowers, flowering trees and grasses.
 The hike crosses a gravel road at 2 miles, catching another view of the city, before descending into a mossy, creek-filled forest.
 The trail crosses railroad tracks at 2.25 miles just before passing an old chimney of an abandoned homesite.

 The trail crosses a paved road at 2.6 miles before reaching the glassy waters of a small lake, Howell Lake.
 Just after skirting the lake’s shore, the hike veers left at a fork to continue hiking the Cherokee Trail loop and crosses a small, trickling creek via a wooden bridge.
-The hike crosses a small creek via stepping stones at 3 miles, just before reaching the shore of Stone Mountain’s Venable Lake.
-The lake’s shore offers plentiful views of Stone Mountain’s towering presence, the massive dome reflecting in the lake’s rippling waters.
+The hike crosses a small creek via stepping stones at 3 miles, just before reaching the shore of Venable Lake.
+The lake’s shore offers plentiful views of the mountain’s towering presence, the massive dome reflecting in the lake’s rippling waters.
 This stretch of the trail is a perfect place to hang a hammock, soak in the views and relax lakeside under the forest’s leafy, shady canopy.